Choosing New HVAC Equipment and Getting It Installed Properly

 If you need to replace a central AC, consider installing a heat pump instead.
 These devices are basically air conditioners that can operate in reverse to both heat and cool buildings.
 New models are extremely energy efficient and quiet, and unlike gas furnaces, heat pumps can be powered by an electrical grid that increasingly will rely on renewable energy.
 Federal and state governments are pouring money into incentives for homeowners willing to switch to heat pumps.

 For all types of HVAC equipment, in general more energy-efficient HVAC units cost more than basic ones.
-For example, a highly efficient 98 AFUE gas furnace costs about $1,500 more than an 80 AFUE model.
+For example, a highly efficient 98 AFUE gas furnace costs about $1,250 more than a 90 AFUE model.
 For many homeowners, environmental concerns inspire them to pay extra.
-But lower power bills and a small federal tax credit often provide additional financial motivation.
-In this area, you’ll quickly recoup the extra cost of buying a high-efficiency furnace.
+But lower power bills, a federal tax credit, and rebates from utility companies often provide additional financial motivation.
+You’ll quickly recoup the extra cost of buying a high-efficiency furnace.

 Most HVAC contractors won’t give you detailed calculations on exactly how much highly energy-efficient equipment will lower your utility bills.
 But they can at least estimate what percentage you’ll save with different types and models of equipment.
 You can then roughly calculate your annual energy bills to determine how much you’d save with say, Furnace A versus Furnace B.